pvandervelde/mindvortex/src/posts/2022-10-21-Robotics-a-bumper-for-scuttle-electronics.md

 The final part of building a bumper for SCUTTLE is to assemble the electronics component which translate the movement of the bumper into signals that inform the bumper software that an obstacle has been hit.
-In order to do this I designed a simple circuit in [KiCad](https://www.kicad.org/).
+In order to do this I designed a simple circuit using [KiCad](https://www.kicad.org/) and advice from one of the many robotics forums.

 <figure style="float:left">
 <img alt="SCUTTLE bumper electronics schematic" src="/assets/images/robotics/scuttle/scuttle-bumper-kicad.png" />